rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240305_New York Times Podcasts.md

 *  It wasn't better for them.
 *  So they realized that they should probably just go back to the north and stay as close
 *  as possible to their home in case they're able to go back later.
-*  But that never happened because Israeli forces took up their home as a military base and
+*  That never happened because Israeli forces took up their home as a military base and
 *  they were there for two weeks, she said.
 *  And after they'd left, two weeks later, she went back to check on her home and it was
 *  burned.